DC | MD | VA | NY | PsyPact || Telehealth

 • I provide psychodynamic supervision to licensed therapists in DC, VA, MD, and other PsyPact states.
 Therapists seek me out because they are interested in deepening their work with their patients by honing their psychoanalytic case conceptualization and technique.

 • After you initially reach out to me, whether by phone, email, or with the form below, I’ll call you back shortly.
-During this phone call, we’ll set up at least one initial session to begin to get to know each other.
-Sometimes during this first phone call, you may have important questions about my fee, health insurance, or schedule, which I’d of course be willing to answer for you.
+During this phone call, we’ll discuss setting up at least one initial session to begin to get to know each other.
+I’ll also share with you the practicalities of therapy with me, including fee, schedule, and options for in-person or teletherapy.

 • The first several sessions are a time for us to get to know each other.
 I’ll be asking you questions to begin to formulate ideas of what’s going on and if I think I could be helpful to you.
 At the same time, you’ll be figuring out if I’m someone you’d like to work with.
 If we learn that what you need is outside my wheelhouse, I’ll provide you with referrals of other clinicians who have expertise to help you.